lupyuen/lupyuen.github.io/src/pinephone2.md

 1.  _Why not collaborate with the Pine64 Community on Matrix or Discord?_

+    I tried...
+But my sleeping hours got out of whack.

+    (I'm in Singapore, my time zone is GMT+8 hours)

-    TODO: Pine64 forum probably the best way to catch me for a discussion
+    [__Pine64 Forum__](https://forum.pine64.org/index.php) is probably the best place to catch me for a discussion.

 1.  _Why not spend a bit more time on PinePhone or PinePhone Pro?_